 You can enroll in Part A (hospital insurance) during your seven-month initial enrollment period around your 65th birthday.
-It won’t cost you anything — there are no premiums for Part A if you’re entitled to Medicare — but it provides an opportunity to tell Social Security that you’re delaying Part B because you have health coverage under your spouse’s employer plan, and this fact will be recorded in its computer system.
+It won’t cost you anything — there are no premiums for Part A if you’re entitled to Medicare — but it provides an opportunity to tell the Social Security Administration (SSA), which handles Medicare enrollment, that you’re delaying Part B because you have health coverage under your spouse’s employer plan.

 However, there are some exceptions to these general rules that you need to pay attention to:

 - Check whether your spouse’s employer plan requires you, as a covered dependent, to enroll in Medicare when you turn 65.
-A few plans — notably the military’s TriCare-for-Life coverage— automatically become secondary to Medicare when an enrollee becomes entitled to Medicare—which means that Medicare pays claims first.
+Some plans — notably the military’s TriCare-for-Life coverage and health benefits provided by an employer with fewer than 20 employees — automatically become secondary to Medicare when an enrollee becomes entitled to Medicare.
+That means Medicare pays claims first.
 In this case, if you’re not enrolled in Medicare, you would receive almost no coverage from the employer plan.
-See “Ask Ms. Medicare: TriCare and Medicare."

-And what about Medicare prescription drug coverage, Part D?
+And what about Medicare Part D, which provides prescription drug coverage?
 Here the rules are different.
 As long as you continue to receive “creditable” drug coverage under the employer plan — whether your spouse is still working or retired — you do not need to sign up for a Part D plan.

-Creditable coverage means that Medicare considers it as good as Part D. The benefits administrator of the employer plan can tell you whether it is or not.
-If you lose this coverage at some stage, you will then receive a special enrollment period of two months to sign up with a Part D drug plan without incurring a late penalty.
+Creditable coverage means that Medicare considers it to be as good as Part D. The benefits administrator of the employer plan can tell you whether this is so.
+If you lose this coverage at some stage, you will then receive a special enrollment period of two months to sign up with a Part D plan without incurring a late penalty.

 Patricia Barry is the author of Medicare for Dummies 3rd edition (Wiley/AARP, October 2017).